- See & do

 Was played at the Petone Rugby Club - a club regularly churning out champion All Blacks.
 Visit their museum atop their clubrooms for stories of the club which has produced the second greatest number of All Blacks.
 You'll see many of these names along the Walk of Champions in historic Jackson Street.

-Pack a picnic, take a stroll or cycle up Korokoro Valley following the old pipeline upstream to the dam, a lovely spot for a picnic.
+Pack a picnic, take a stroll or cycle up Korokoro Valley following the old pipeline upstream to the dam.
 The dam was the first gravity fed concrete dam in New Zealand, built to supply water for the Petone Borough in 1903.
 You'll quickly feel like you're in another world amongst mature native bush full of birds while only minutes from the city.

 The Riddiford Gardens in central Lower Hutt sprawl around the War Memorial Library and the city council buildings -the first and only planned and designed civic centre in the country after the "Town Planning Act" of 1926.
 Take a picnic, find a nook to relax in and then say hi to the colourful birds.

-New Zealand’s first newspaper, The New Zealand Gazette, was published in Petone on 18 April 1840, published on arrival of the frist settlers in Petone.
+New Zealand’s first newspaper, The New Zealand Gazette, was published in Petone on 18 April 1840, published on arrival of the first settlers in Petone.

 This one is for the treasure hunters.
-The site of the first bank was in Petone still remains a mystery today - it was opened in 1840 as part of the first settlement by the New Zealand company.
-You could say Britannia was home to many other New Zealand firsts as the settlers grew - too many to list!
+The first bank was in Petone but the location still remains a mystery today - it was opened in 1840 as part of the first settlement by the New Zealand company.
+You could say Petone was home to many other New Zealand firsts as the settlers grew - too many to list!